sthiede/Comparative_Genomics/day2_morning/README.md

 First create bwa index of ordered fasta file.

 ```
+> Only proceed further if everything worked uptil now.
+Make sure you are in day2_morn directory.

 cd /scratch/micro612w16_fluxod/username/day2_morn/
 bwa index sample_266_contigs_ordered.fasta
 samtools faidx sample_266_contigs_ordered.fasta

 ```

-Align the clean trimmed reads to this ordered assembly using BWA mem.
+Align the trimmed reads which we used for genome assembly to this ordered assembly using BWA mem.
 Convert SAM to BAM.
 Sort and index it.

 ```